Ezhai Uzhavan: Production

 The film was produced by K. B. Nagabhushanam who also directed it under the banner Sri Raja Rajeswari Film Company owned by him and P. Kannamba.
 Kopparapu Subba Rao wrote the story and Udhayakumar wrote the dialogues.
 Cinematography was done by P. Ellappa.
 K. R. Sharma was in charge of art direction while Chopra and Vembatti Satyam handled the choreography.
 The film was shot and processed at Gemini Studios.

-The film was produced also in Telugu with the title Pedaraitu.
+The film was produced also in Telugu with the title Peda Raithu.

 Soundtrack

-Music was composed by H. R. Padmanabha Sastry while the lyrics were penned by Kavi.
+Music was composed by H. R. Padmanabha Sastry while the lyrics were written by Kavi.
 Lakshmanadas.
 There are 13 songs in the film.
 Playback singers include A. M. Rajah and Jikki.